landnthrn/Better-PC-Sleep-Plus-SleepWarning/README.md

 # BETTER PC SLEEP + SLEEP WARNING
 This feature simulates the regular sleeping system and adds more convenience to it.
-Comes with a mini UI in command prompt.
+Comes with a mini UI in Command Prompt.

 ---